supnate/rekit/README.md

 # <img src="/images/logo_text_2.0.png?raw=true" width="260">

 > 🎉🎉🎉 Rekit 2.0 is out with nice new features!
-Check out the [release notes](https://github.com/supnate/rekit/releases/tag/v2.0.1) now!

 Rekit is a toolkit for building scalable web applications with React, Redux and React-router.
 It's an all-in-one solution for creating modern React apps.